 SCHARP will provide sites with a spreadsheet tool that may be used to generate individual participant follow-up visit calendars.
-The spreadsheet requires that the participant's Enrollment (i.e., randomization) date be entered.
-Once the enrollment date is entered, the target day and visit window for each required follow-up visit up through Visit 8 will appear.
+The spreadsheet requires that the participant's Enrollment date (i.e., date of randomization) be entered.
+Once the enrollment date is entered, the target day and visit window for Visit 3 will appear.
+The target dates for Visits 4 and 5 are contingent on the actual visit date of Visit 3 - Study Product Administration Visit (Visit 3).
+In addition, the target dates and visit windows (if applicable) for Visits 6 and 7 are contingent on the actual date of Visit 5: Study Product Administration Visit.
+Since the visits and visit windows (if applicable) are dependent on the actual date of previous visits, the actual dates of Visits 3 and 5 must be manually entered in order to calculate the visit target date and windows for the remaining visits.
+Note that there are no visit windows for Visits 4 and 6.
 The calendar can then be printed and added to the participant's study notebook.